 This air fryer coconut shrimp can be reheated right in the air fryer at 350 degrees for 3 minutes.

-More healthy Air Fryer recipes
+More easy Air Fryer recipes to try

 - Air Fryer Salmon